syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Error Status.md

 |     |     |     |     |     |Instruction     |Checksum     |Range  |

-if HM.errStatus higher than 0 ,it was print out  HM Reading Error
+if US.errStatus higher than 0 ,it was print out  US Reading Error

-if HM.errStatus equal to 0 ,it was print out your data
+if US.errStatus equal to 0 ,it was print out your data

 |Value| Error Status|